1920s-1930s German-made Stork Shears

-The stork is a symbol of new life in European folklore, especially in German and Nordic culture, where the crane is considered a mysterious messenger that brings babies to the world.
-Legend has it that early midwives used crane-shaped scissors to cut the umbilical cord.
-Embroidery and sewing are seen as acts of creating, repairing and decorating life, which coincides with the image of the crane bringing life.
-Therefore, in Europe in the 19th and early 20th centuries, many women would collect such an "elegant" crane-shaped sewing scissors in their sewing boxes.
-It was not only a tool, but also a symbol of status and taste.
+In European folklore, the stork is a symbol of new life, especially in German and Nordic cultures where they are believed to be the mythical messengers who bring babies into the world.
+Legend has it that early midwives used stork-shaped scissors to cut the umbilical cord.
+Embroidery and sewing are seen as acts of creation, mending, and adorning life, which resonates with the stork's association with bringing life.
+Consequently, during the 19th and early 20th centuries in Europe, many women kept such "elegant" stork shears in their sewing kits, viewing them not just as tools but as symbols of status and taste.

-Based on the above, this antique is a sewing tool imported into Britain during the interwar period, and was most likely made in Germany (the main source of high-quality metal tools at the time).
-The steel is slightly oxidized but not rusted or cracked, indicating that it may be high-carbon steel unique to Germany, which is widely used in products made by the Solingen scissors factory.
-The wings of the scissors have multiple layers of relief and obvious geometric lines, which is also a typical Solingen craftsmanship style.
+Considering the above, this antique was a sewing tool imported into Britain during the interwar period, likely manufactured in Germany (which was then a primary source of high-quality metal tools).
+The steel shows minor oxidation but no rust or cracks, suggesting it might be a high-carbon steel characteristic of Germany, a material widely used in Solingen scissor factories.
+The ornate, multi-layered relief and distinct geometric lines on the scissors' blades are also typical of Solingen craftsmanship.

 รายละเอียดสินค้า